Bilbo (sword)

 The bilbo is a type of 16th century, cut-and-thrust sword or small rapier formerly popular in America.

 They have well-tempered and flexible blades and were very popular aboard ships, where they were used similarly to a cutlass.
-The term comes from the Basque city of Bilbao, Bilbo in Basque, where the metal (bilbo steel) was extracted and later sent to Toledo, a city in the center of the Iberian peninsula, where these swords were forged and exported to the New World.
+The term comes from the Basque city of Bilbao, Bilbo in Basque, where the metal (bilbo steel) was extracted and later sent to Toledo, a city in the center of Spain, where these swords were forged and exported to the New World.
 These swords were also sold to merchants of every European nation, including England.